mlau154/pymead/docs/source/index.rst

 Application-Programming Interface (API) written in Python (see the "Architecture" section for more details).
 For those less familiar with Python and those mainly seeking to use the built-in features of `pymead`, the GUI is the main recommended method of use.

-For those desiring to extend `pymead`'s functionality
+For those desiring to extend `pymead`'s functionality, the API can be used.
+Even for users of the API, an easy starting point may be to create an airfoil system with the GUI, save the airfoil system, and load the airfoil system into the API using the ``set_from_dict_rep`` class method in a ``GeometryCollection`` object.

 Contents
 --------